rishabhpali/Diana-Ai-virtual-assistant/README.md

 # Diana-Ai-virtual-assistant
-its an AI voice assistant made for the purpose of enhancing lifestyle and make life easy
+its an AI voice assistant made for the purpose of enhancing lifestyle and make life easy PLEASE DONT REPOST THIS CODE ANYWHERE ELSE !!